 Disney World Events In May

-At Epcot, May is usually part of the Epcot International Flower & Garden Festival.
-In 2024 the festival will begin February 28 and end May 27.
-Flower & Garden is a fun festival that brings some beautiful touches to Epcot.
-You can see the Epcot Festival Calendar here.
+At EPCOT, May is usually part of the EPCOT International Flower & Garden Festival.
+In 2026, the festival was held March 4 to June 1.
+Flower & Garden is a fun festival that brings some beautiful touches to EPCOT.
+You can see the EPCOT Festival Calendar here.

 If you can avoid visiting during Memorial Day weekend, you should, particularly if you can visit earlier in May.
 Memorial Day is a bit of a spike, but the high crowds tend to linger around as June goes on, so you’re not seeing a huge advantage pushing a trip later into June.

-In line with the mostly average crowds, May has mostly average pricing.
+In line with the mostly average crowds, May has mostly average-to-below-average pricing.
 If you’re looking at the first half of the year, May actually has some of the lowest prices.
-Notice that if you wait until June you’ll find better prices on the non-value resorts but worse prices on the value resorts.
+Notice that if you wait until June you’ll find lower prices on the non-value resorts but higher prices on the value resorts.

-Within the month, prices in May are pretty steady and see only a Memorial Day bump before early summer pricing sets in.
-Here’s a graph of pricing within the month at All Star Movies, Port Orleans Riverside, Wilderness Lodge, and Yacht Club:
+Within the month, prices in May are steady the first half before a Memorial Day bump that settles into early summer pricing.
+As always, it’s worth remembering that the value resorts see the biggest price jumps (relatively speaking) once Memorial Day arrives.
+Here’s a graph of pricing within the month at All Star Movies, Port Orleans Riverside, and Contemporary:

 Disney World May Deals and Discounts

-May typically sees a small spring discount.
+May typically sees a small spring/summer discount.
 The deals are typically announced near the beginning of the year and range from 10% to 25% off rooms, depending on a variety of factors.
-In 2024, a room only discount including May was announced at the start of the year.

 Discounts will vary by hotel, room type, and availability.
 You can see current Disney World offers here.
 If nothing is available yet, you might also want to check out historical Disney World discount information here.